Mid0aria/owofarmbot_stable/README.md

         },

         "captcha": {
-            autoopencaptchapage": true, // (set to true if you want to get to the hcaptcha page faster) true or false (boolean)
+            autosolvecaptcha": true, // (set to true if you want hcaptcha to solve) true or false (boolean) "alerttype": {
-            "alerttype": {
                 "notification": true, / true or false (boolean) "prompt": true / true or false (boolean)